-Methodology for weighted activity index
+Methodology for calculation of weighted activity unit

-A Weighted Activity Unit (WAU) allows for hospital activity (elective and non-elective admissions, A&E attendances and outpatient appointments) to be expressed in a single, comparable metric by weighting each activity according to its relative cost and complexity (using 2022/23 prices).
-By converting varied clinical activities into one unit, we can more accurately compared how different types of work use staff and resources.
+A Weighted Activity Unit (WAU) allows for hospital activity to be expressed in a single, comparable metric by weighting each activity according to its relative cost and complexity (using 2022/23 prices).

+By converting varied clinical activities into one unit, we can more accurately compare how different types of work use staff and resources.

 This allows analysis of workforce-to-activity relationships to be fair and meaningful.
 Instead of simply counting activity volumes, we account for the fact that some activities are more resource-intensive or complex than others.